 It is not unreasonable to say, however, despite Mickey's protestations of modesty, that in a fundamental way, the Writing Lab Newsletter created the essential network that would allow a group of diverse scholars with similar interests and institutional positions to become a genuine academic community.
 This community used the periodical to develop its own sense of self and to set in place agendas for research and political action.
-It is difficult to imagine how the writing center profession would have evolved were it not for this voice and the leadership of its editor, Muriel Harris.
-APPENDIX 1 A Chronology of Format Changes in the Writing Lab Newsletter, 1977-2003
+It is difficult to imagine how the writing center profession would have evolved where it not for this voice and the leadership of its editor, Muriel Harris.